-Salesforce Lightning: Sales Cloud Extreme Makeover will make Sales Teams more Productive
+Salesforce Lightning: Sales Cloud Extreme Makeover Will Make Sales Teams More Productive

 By Jim Lundy

-Salesforce announced an extreme makeover for its Sales Cloud CRM Platform earlier this week and it is one of the first redesigns of its flagship Service in years.
+Salesforce announced an extreme makeover for its sales cloud CRM platform earlier this week and it is one of the first redesigns of its flagship service in years.
 It is clear to us that this has been in planning for quite a while and that Salesforce has learned valuable lessons from its mobile app, Salesforce1.

-Salesforce Lightning -Modern User Experience
+Salesforce Lightning: Modern User Experience

-For a long time, Sales Reps have had to push a lot of buttons to update deals.
+For a long time, sales reps have had to push a lot of buttons to update deals.
 Lightning makes it much faster and much easier.
 While one could argue that this update to a modern look and feel is overdue, we think that by starting with mobile first, Salesforce did the right thing.
 The good news is that Lightning is here.

 Pipeline Board makes it easy to advance an opportunity by simply dragging it to the next phase.
-That in itself is a killer feature that will delight both Reps and their managers.
+That in itself is a killer feature that will delight both reps and their managers.

-Opportunity Workspace – a Close Second
+Opportunity Workspace: A Close Second

 This is far better than the old way of looking at an opportunity.
 We also think that this will enable a rep to start to understand the key next steps they might need to take in an opportunity.

-Dashboards – New and Easy
+Dashboards: New and Easy

-The biggest feature that people clapped about during the live presentation was the four column dashboard.
-That was cool, but the ability of users to also update their dashboards faster is also a productivity enabler.
-Salesforce administrators will have fun with the new Dashboards.
+The biggest feature that people clapped about during the live presentation was the four-column dashboard.
+That was cool, but the ability of users to also update their dashboards faster is also a productivity-enabler.
+Salesforce administrators will have fun with the new dashboards.

-Salesforce Lightning – Not for Enterprise Edition
+Salesforce Lightning: Not for Enterprise Edition

 - Territory management